Search

 • Conflicting reports on the severity of cramping and blood exist.

-Together, these pills work to stop the growth of pregnancy before inducing labor.
-Dr. Lile (board-certified in obstetrics and gynecology) discusses medical abortion.
-Moreover, he discusses why many abortion providers don’t disclose this information to their clients:
+Together, these pills work to stop the growth of the pregnancy before inducing labor.
+Dr. Lile (board-certified in obstetrics and gynecology) discusses medical abortion in the video below.
+He shares the information that many do not receive:

 What to Expect When Taking the Abortion Pill